Falcon 2 Flight Controller

 The Falcon 2’s user interface has a motor layout menu (based on the KK2s) that allows you to select the appropriate motor configuration from a list of predefined motor/servo set-ups, for example tricopter, v-tail, quadcopter, etc… This determines how the output PID control loops are divided between the motors and servos.
 It is also possible to change individual settings using the motor mixer editor to customise the output to your own requirements.

-The Falcon 2 has 8 hardware, dual slope PWM outputs: M1 through to M8, at either 400Hz for ESCs/digital servos, or 50Hz for analogue servos.
-It also has the option of Oneshot125 for ESCs that support it, (servos remain unaffected).
+The Falcon 2 has 8 hardware outputs: M1 through to M8, using either 400Hz, 490Hz, Oneshot125, Oneshot42, Multishot, DShot150 or DShot300 protocols for ESCs, with 400Hz for digital servos and 50Hz option for analogue servos.
 A +5V ESC BEC (Battery Elimniation Circuit) on M1 is used to power the flight controller, while the remaining BECs on the M2 to M8 power bus can be used to drive additional servos.

 Miniature User Interface